Ford I4 DOHC engine: History

 In Ford's technical reference the engine is given the somewhat anonymous designation of "DOHC".
 Some sources call it the Sierra engine, but only when used in that car, and in some enthusiast forums it is known informally as the "twincam", or the "twink".
 Its lack of recognition extends to the aftermarket, as few tuning shops offer options for the engine, and it does not appear in Ford's own list of four-cylinder racing engines.

 The engine was designed to replace the 2.0-litre OHC Pinto engine, which by the late 1980s was lagging behind the competition in terms of power output, efficiency and refinement.
 Apart from the inline configuration and approximate displacement, the DOHC shares nothing with the Pinto engine, and is described as a "clean sheet" design.

 The DOHC was produced at Ford's Dagenham Engine Plant in London.

 In late 1989, the DOHC was launched in 8-valve form in the rear-wheel drive Ford Sierra, Sierra Sapphire, and Scorpio (in the United Kingdom and Ireland, the MkI Scorpio retained the previous model's name and was sold as the Ford Granada MkIII).
 In these cars it was mated to either the new all-synchromesh MT-75 5-speed manual transmission or the existing A4LD four-speed automatic.
 The engine received mixed reviews, being seen as an improvement over the Pinto, but not the leap forward expected.

 The MkV Escort had been launched in 1990 to disappointing reviews, and Ford were looking to boost the image of this critically important range.
-To that end they introduced two high-performance Escorts to compete in the hot hatch market, using the well known RS2000 and XR3i badges.
-The RS2000 debuted in 1991, with the DOHC mounted transversely in a FWD application using a revised block with different mount locations.
+To that end they introduced two new high-performance Escort sub-models for the hot hatch market, the RS2000 and XR3i.
+The RS2000 debuted in 1991, with a DOHC engine mounted transversely in a FWD application using a revised block with different mount locations.
 Engines in these cars also received a new multivalve cylinder head and tubular exhaust manifold.
 In the Escort RS2000 16V, the 2.0-litre DOHC developed 150 PS.
 The XR3i followed in 1992 with the choice of two 1.8-litre versions of the new Zeta engine.

 The Sierra was discontinued in 1993 and the RS2000 in 1996, but the DOHC continued in use in the Ford Galaxy MPV launched in 1995.
 By this time, a 2.3-litre 16-valve version of the engine was offered alongside the original 2.0-litre in both 8-valve and 16-valve versions.
 The 2.3-litre also appeared in the Ford Scorpio and the Ford Transit van.
 The DOHC remained the main petrol engine for the original Galaxy until its 2006 redesign, after which production of the DOHC ended.